diegoh40/Todo-list/README.md

 # Project Name

-> in this project we implemented modular workflow optimization tools in our projects such as webpack, created a page dynamically with JS and styled it with CSS.
+> In this project, I implemented modular workflow optimization tools such as webpack, created a page dynamically with JS, and styled it with CSS.

 ## Built With